matter-labs/zksync-web-era-docs/docs/dev/how-to/send-message-l2-l1.md

   function consumeMessageFromL2(
-    // The address of the zkSync smart contract. address _zkSyncAddress,
+    // The address of the zkSync smart contract.
+    // It is not recommended to hardcode it during the alpha testnet as regenesis may happen. address _zkSyncAddress,
     // zkSync block number in which the message was sent uint256 _l2BlockNumber,